A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Introduction

 holds in $X\times X\times X,$ where $r^{12} = r\times\id_X$, and $r^{23}=\id_X\times r$.
 In this case we refer to $(X,r)$ also as \emph{a braided set}.
 A braided set $(X,r)$ with $r$ involutive is called \emph{a symmetric set}. \end{definition}

 In this paper we always assume that $r$ is nondegenerate.
-Also, as a notational tool, we shall often identify the sets $X^{\times m}$ and $X^m$, the set of all monomials of length $m$, $m \geq 2,$ in the free monoid $\asX$.
+As a notational tool, we shall often identify the sets $X^{\times m}$ of ordered $m$-tuples, $m \geq 2,$ and $X^m,$ the set of all monomials of length $m$ in the free monoid $\asX$.

 As in our previous works (\cite{GI04, GI11, GIC, GI18, GIM08}) to each quadratic set $(X, r)$ we associate canonically several algebraic objects (see Definition \ref{def:algobjects}) generated by $X$ and with quadratic defining relations naturally determined as